halbothpa/raspyrfm-client/docs/source/ui-guide.rst

 Device inventory
 ----------------

-Configured switches and binary sensors are listed in a dedicated card at the bottom of the panel.
-Each entry shows the stored payloads, exposes a **Delete** button that triggers ``raspyrfm/device/delete``, and mirrors the state of the Home Assistant entities created by the integration.
+Configured devices are listed in a dedicated card at the bottom of the panel.
+Each entry shows the stored payloads, exposes a **Send** button for every action via ``raspyrfm/device/send``, and mirrors the state of the Home Assistant entities created by the integration.
+Universal devices highlight their actions alongside the last payload seen so you can replay legacy signals without switching to the developer tools.

 .. figure:: _static/raspyrfm-device-list.svg
    :alt: RaspyRFM device overview card in Home Assistant